bjw-s-labs/ArrEm-sync/README.md

    - TMDb ID (preferred)
    - IMDb ID
    - TVDB ID (for TV shows)
-4. **Sync Tags**: It updates the Emby item's tags to match the Radarr/Sonarr tags
+4. **Sync Tags**: It adds any missing tags from Radarr/Sonarr to the Emby item.
+Existing tags in Emby are preserved and are never removed by this tool.
 5. **Report**: Provides detailed logging and final statistics

 ## Troubleshooting